 South Phuket’s Big Buddha is hard to miss.
-It’s one of the most impressive landmarks on the island, attracting thousands of visitors each year who come to see it up close and personal.
+It’s one of the most impressive landmarks on the island, attracting thousands of visitors each year.

 Perched high on the top of Nakkerd Hills is a gleaming white marble statue of Buddha.
 Known simply as the Big Buddha (its official name is Mingmongkol Buddha image), the majestic statue is one of the most revered on Phuket and has slowly become one of the most popular attractions on the island.
 If you are planning to visit Big Buddha in Phuket, here is all you need to know, including how to get there.

 The idea for the statue came about when a group of friends discovered the spectacular views from what was to be the Big Buddha statue's future location on Nakkerd Hills.
 Instead of simply transforming this into a popular viewpoint like Laem Phromthep, however, the friends decided that they needed something much more significant for the people — an enormous statue of Buddha.

 Construction for the Big Buddha began in 2004, and the statue is dedicated to the late King of Thailand His Majesty Bhumibol Adulyadej.
 Next to the Big Buddha sits a smaller Buddha image made from brass, devoted to Her Majesty Queen Sirikit.

 What is especially impressive is that the massive Phuket Big Buddha statue, which is 45 metres tall and spans 25 metres at the base, was built entirely with donations from locals and foreigners!
 If you wish to contribute towards the ongoing construction and maintenance of Big Buddha — an act of making merit — you may offer donations at any of the donation boxes located near the base of the structure.
 Another way for you to contribute towards the construction of the statue is to purchase a marble tile, with suggested donations starting at 100 baht for the smallest tile.